johngodley/redirection/readme.txt

 = 2.6 =
 * Show example CSV
 * Allow regex and redirect code to be set on import
+* Fix a bunch of database installation problems

 = 2.5 =
 * Fix no group created on install